pingcap/tiflow/docs/design/2021-10-13-ticdc-mq-sink-column-selector.md

 #### Compatibility with other features/components

-When we do not open the old value and filter to the pk column, the open protocol delete event may have empty data.
+Because there is a possibility of filtering out all columns, the open protocol delete event may have empty data.
 If this happens we will delete the message.

 #### Upgrade compatibility